KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 The ADHD architecture fulfills a specific ecological function: novelty detection and cross-domain synthesis.
 In the cognitive gradient (SN02 Phase 2), this corresponds to the Seeker position — but with a distinctive structural emphasis on the bridging operation (C₈) rather than the deepening operation (C₁₄).

 Where the high-centropic mind deepens pattern, the dispersive mind connects pattern across domains.
 Both functions are necessary.
-The ecology of consciousness requires both deep systematization and broad association — the architect who builds the cathedral and the scout who discovers the quarry.
+The ecology of awareness requires both deep systematization and broad association — the architect who builds the cathedral and the scout who discovers the quarry.

 ---